qiime2/q2view-svelte/README.md

 to "hoist" the contents of a `.qzv`'s `/data` directory into the interface allowing relative links within a visualization to work via standard HTTP requests.

-We officially support the latest versions of Google Chrome and Firefox.

 To host the app locally, first install the dependencies (while in root of the repo):
 ```